What Is A Hydrosol?

-Since a true hydrosol is the water leftover from steam distillation of plant material, hydrosols are very perishable.
+Since a true hydrosol is the water leftover from the steam distillation of plant material, hydrosols are very perishable.
 Unlike their essential oil counterparts, hydrosols are water-based and have a shorter shelf life.

 Although the shelf life of hydrosols can be prolonged by refrigeration, changes in temperature and improper use can easily cause spoilage.

-The shelf life of a hydrosol depends on the specific botanical used to make the product, its pH level, the method of distillation, the storage conditions of the hydrosol and of course how it is handled and bottled.
+The shelf life of a hydrosol depends on the specific botanical used to make the product, its pH level, the method of distillation, the storage conditions of the hydrosol, and of course how it is handled and bottled.

 Reputable manufacturers use proper distillation methods and sterile conditions throughout the entire process including bottling.

 It is best to purchase hydrosols in clear glass bottles.
-Write the date that you received the hydrosol on the label and observe the color, clarity and scent.
+Write the date that you received the hydrosol on the label and observe the color, clarity, and scent.
 A hydrosol should be clear.
 Contaminated or old hydrosols sometimes grow a bloom.
 Bloom is a cloudy substance that can settle towards the bottom and looks a bit like the "mother" you see in natural raw vinegar.
 If a bloom appears or the scent goes off and you suspect that your hydrosol has gone bad discard it immediately.